Salabat Jung: Conflict with Marathas

-De Bussy led the Mughals on Poona, destroying all the villages through which they passed.
+De Bussy led the Mughals on Pune, destroying all the villages through which they passed.
 The Peshwa retaliated by getting his agents to spread among the Mughals rumours of intended French treachery.
 De Bussy's answer was a brilliant coup de main.
 On 22 November, the Marathas were engaged at Kukadi in devotions inspired by an eclipse of the moon.
 Balaji, like most members of his family, was strict in his religious beliefs and encouraged his soldiers to pray to their gods, to secure an early release of the moon from the clutches of the demon Ketu.
 While so engaged, they were surprised by de Bussy's attack.
 The Maratha army did not suffer heavily, but they abandoned their camp, from which the plundering Mughals secured a considerable booty.
 Among their trophies were the golden utensils used by Balaji Baji Rao for himself and for his gods.

 On 27 November 1751, the French general took and sacked Ranjangaon and utterly destroyed Talegaon Damdhere.
 De Bussy's plan of campaign had succeeded.
-So far from invading the Nizam's dominions, Balaji Baji Rao was perplexed how to save Poona.
-He reinforced his army by summoning to it the Scindia contingent, led by Dattaji and Madhav Rao Scindia, two sons of Ranu Scindia, and on 27 November 1751, he attacked the Mughal army on the banks of the Ghodnadi river with the utmost determination.
-The Maratha attack was led by Mahadji Purandare, Dattaji, Madhav Rao Scindia, and Kanher Rao Trimbak Ekbote, better known as Kanher Rao Phakde, a native of Purandar.
+So far from invading the Nizam's dominions, Balaji Baji Rao was perplexed how to save Pune.
+He reinforced his army by summoning to it the Scindia contingent, led by Dattaji and Mahadaji Shinde, two sons of Ranu Scindia, and on 27 November 1751, he attacked the Mughal army on the banks of the Ghodnadi river with the utmost determination.
+The Maratha attack was led by Mahadji Purandare, Dattaji, Mahadaji Shinde, and Kanher Rao Trimbak Ekbote, better known as Kanher Rao Phakde, a native of Purandar.
 So vigorous was the Maratha charge that Salabat Jung's levies were completely overwhelmed.
 The day was saved by de Bussy again.
 Changing his front, he brought his guns to bear on the flank of the charging cavalry with such effect that he enabled the Mughals to rally, and although the Maratha losses were far less than those of their enemies, they eventually withdrew from the field, taking with them Salabat Jung's howdah, four elephants and seven hundred horses.
-The next day de Bussy pressed on to Koregaon on the river Bhima, a little town only 16 miles from Poona.
+The next day de Bussy pressed on to Koregaon Bhima on the Bhima River, a little town only 16 miles from Pune.